pg-spot-ops/pg-spot-operator/README.md

 ## Main features

+* Uses cheap (3-10x) AWS Spot VMs to run Postgres
+* Installs Postgres from official PGDG repos, meaning you get instant minor version updates
 * Allows also to explicitly specify the target instance types
 * Uses Debian-12 base images / AMI-s
-* Installs Postgres from official PGDG repos, meaning you get instant minor version updates
 * Allows override of ALL *postgresql.conf* settings if user wishes so
 * Built-in basic tuning profiles for most common workloads (default, oltp, analytics, web)
 * Maintains a single instance per daemon to KISS
-* Supports only a single EBS volume
+* Supports a single EBS volume or all local / volatile instance disks in a volume group
 * Supports block level S3 backups / restores via pgBackRest, meaning acceptable RPO possible even with instance storage
-* Can up/down-size the hardware requests
+* Can up/down-size the CPU / RAM requests
+* Can time-limit the instance lifetime via *--expiration-date "2024-10-22 00:00+03"*, after which it auto-terminates given the daemon is running
+* Tunable EBS volume performance via paid IOPS / throughput

 ## Non-features